 Do not present a counter argument in 'analyse' questions as there are no marks for AO4.
 It will therefore leave less time to answer other questions.

-Candidates were able to correctly calculate the percentage change in the price of a product in the most part, thus earning two marks.
+Candidates were able to correctly calculate the profit for the firm in the most part, thus earning two marks.

 Make sure you always use the correct units for 'calculate' questions.

 2d)